AdamWojtul28/Interactive-RF-Visualizer/README.md

 ## Using the Code

-The code in this Github was made using Anaconda Python, specifically JupyterLab.

-- To use JupyterLab and Anaconda Python in general, download from the official website: https://www.anaconda.com/download
+1) The code in this Github was made using Anaconda Python, specifically JupyterLab.
+To use this code it is first necessary to download JupyterLab and Anaconda Python from the official website: https://www.anaconda.com/download

-## Progress Summary

-For the first phase of the development from 9/16 - 9/30, the Jupyter Notebook for extracting the dataset and training the Random Forest was developed and the capabilities of visualization capabilities were explored.
+2) Install Git (which includes Git Bash) from this website: https://git-scm.com/book/en/v2/Getting-Started-Installing-Git

+3) Create a folder in your system to host the project.

+4) Open a CLI interface like Git Bash

+5) Within the folder that was just created, type the following between the braces: git clone https://github.com/AdamWojtul28/Interactive-RF-Visualizer.git

+6) Run Anaconda Navigator

+7) Run JupyterLab

+8) Run the cells in the notebook Decision_Tree_Visualizer.ipynb starting from the first cell.
+This can be accomplished by clicking the first cell in the notebook and then either consecutively clicking the Play button within the interface or with the Shift + Enter keyboard combination.

+## Honors Thesis Paper
+- To access the Honors Thesis please access the Document titled: Dynamic Visualization of Scikit Learn Random Forest Models Paper.docx (https://github.com/AdamWojtul28/Interactive-RF-Visualizer/blob/main/Dynamic%20Visualization%20of%20Scikit%20Learn%20Random%20Forest%20Models%20Paper.docx)